RLCracker: Evaluating the Worst-Case Vulnerability of LLM Watermarks with Adaptive RL Attacks: Introduction

-\begin{itemize}[leftmargin=*, itemsep=0pt, parsep=0pt, topsep=0pt] \item We introduce the adaptive robustness radius, a theoretical framework to formally quantify a watermark's worst-case robustness against paraphrase attacks.
+Leveraging this insight, we propose \textbf{RLCracker}, a reinforcement learning–based attacker that removes watermarks without accessing the detector.
+As shown in Figure~\ref{fig:workflow}, RLCracker jointly optimizes semantic fidelity and token-wise KL divergence to shift model outputs away from the watermark distribution and toward natural text.
+Despite using only \textbf{100 short watermarked samples}, RLCracker enables a compact 3B model to achieve a \textbf{98.5\% success rate} against the Unigram watermark on \textit{1,500-token texts}, surpassing GPT-4o by over 90 points.
+Extensive experiments across five model scales over ten distinct watermarking schemes validate our theoretical claims and the broad effectiveness of our attack, exposing critical vulnerabilities in current watermark defenses.
+Our contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=1pt, parsep=0pt, topsep=0pt] \item We introduce the adaptive robustness radius, a theoretical framework to formally quantify a watermark's worst-case robustness against paraphrase attacks.
 We prove that this radius can be systematically minimized by optimizing the attack context and model parameters.
 (Section~\ref{sec::KLRadius}) \item We propose RLCracker, an efficient RL-based adaptive attack that removes watermarks while preserving high semantic fidelity, requiring only limited watermarked samples and zero access to watermark detectors.
 (Section~\ref{sec::RLCracker}) \item We conduct extensive experiments across five model scales and ten distinct watermarking schemes.
 The results validate our theoretical claims and demonstrate the broad effectiveness of RLCracker, exposing critical vulnerabilities in current watermarking methods.
 (Section~\ref{sec::Experiments}) \end{itemize}